Armação dos Búzios

 Armação dos Búzios (/pt/), often referred to as just Búzios, is a municipality located in the state of Rio de Janeiro, Brazil.
-It is 173 km east of the city of Rio de Janeiro.
+It is 173 km east of the city of Rio de Janeiro, and 24 km southwest of Cabo Frio.
 By 2020, its population consisted of 34,477 inhabitants and its area of 71 km^{2}.
 Today, Búzios is a worldwide tourist site.

-Búzios remained almost unknown until 1964, when the French actress Brigitte Bardot visited the small village.
+Armação dos Búzios remained almost unknown until 1964, when the French actress Brigitte Bardot visited the small village.
 Since then, in Búzios became popular with the Carioca's high society, who wanted to escape from the city life of Rio de Janeiro and enjoy over 23 beaches the peninsula offers.
 The town eventually grew to be an international tourist destination.

 The peninsula's west coast beaches offer calm, clear waters while the east coast ones, facing the open sea, are more wild and draw surfers and water sports enthusiasts.
 Azeda, Ferradura, João Fernandes and Armação are amongst the most popular beaches in town.
-At night, Rua das Pedras, Buzios' main street, offers its visitors an active nightlife and a great variety of shopping and restaurants.
+At night, Rua das Pedras, Armação dos Búzios' main street, offers its visitors an active nightlife and a great variety of shopping and restaurants.